Justin Willman: TV host

 From 2009 to 2013, Willman hosted Cupcake Wars on Food Network.
 He also hosted Halloween Wars and Last Cake Standing on Food Network, as well as the variety show Hubworld and the game show Scrabble Showdown on the Hub Network.

 Willman began hosting Win, Lose or Draw on Disney Channel, a revival of the teen version of the Burt Reynolds and Bert Convy classic game show in 2014.
 In July, Comedy Central ordered a pilot for Sleight of Mouth, a weekly magic-based variety show hosted by Willman.
 The show was not picked up, but Comedy Central aired the pilot in April 2015 as a special.

 Willman is the host and executive producer of the show Magic for Humans which was released on Netflix on August 17, 2018.
 Season 2 of Magic for Humans premiered on December 4, 2019 and the third on May 15, 2020.

 Willman appeared as a guest judge on season 1 of Netflix's Nailed It!
 Holiday! and season 3 of Sugar Rush.

 Willman hosts the 2021 Netflix show Baking Impossible, a show about competing bakers and engineers making incredible baking structures.

+Willman is the host and executive producer of the 2024 Netflix show The Magic Prank Show with Justin Willman, a show about magic pranks.